 Plastics that sink:

 Other commonly used plastic types such as polyethylene terephthalate (PET), polyvinyl chloride (PVC), and polystyrene (PS) are denser than seawater, they likely sink before reaching the open ocean.
 The properties of plastics appear to change over time at sea, possibly due to sun/sea exposure, & biological growth.

 NJ Friends of Clearwater networks with many organizations and colleagues on this issue.
 One, the NOAA Marine Debris Program has supported more than 140 projects across the U.S., while many other organizations are working to raise awareness, clean up marine debris on beaches and in the ocean, and reduce the input of debris into the oceans through “Reduce, Reuse, and Recycle” campaigns

 WHAT CAN YOU DO TO PREVENT PLASTIC DEBRIS IN THE OCEAN?
 The 3 Rs

-REDUCE the amount of trash you produce especially plastic products like cups, straws, containers
+REDUCE the amount of trash you produce especially single-use plastic products like cups, straws, containers

 RECYCLE items, instead of disposing of them, to create new products